nick8592/ViT-Classification-CIFAR10/README.md

 For a full list of arguments, refer to the [train.py](./train.py) file.

-## Results

-The model can achieve competitive accuracy on the CIFAR-10 dataset after sufficient training epochs.
-During training, the progress can be monitored through the confusion matrix and accuracy score.

 ## Model Architecture

 The Vision Transformer model implemented in this repository consists of the following key components: